john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 ## Remote Work

 I exclusively work remotely.
-Over the past years I have worked with customers in Japan, USA, The Netherlands, and Canada.
-Working from home provides me with a very productive environment with a minimal number of interruptions.
+Over the past years, I have worked with customers in Japan, USA, The Netherlands, and Canada.
+Working from home provides me with a productive environment with a minimal number of interruptions.
 I use the Internet to stay in touch with peers and my craft.
 I prefer to communicate using email.
 I have experience with encrypted email using GnuPG, SSH with public key encryption, Git, Subversion, and Github.

 ## Other Skills